giaruffo/weirdnodes/README.md

     The plots are arranged in a 3x3 grid and saved as a PNG file in the 'plots' directory within the working directory, with the filename format 'distributions_<graph_name>.png'.

+## LICENSE
+This project is licensed under the BSD-3 License.
+See the LICENSE file for more details.